OpenDSA/OpenDSA/RST/source/Development/GenTreeIntro.rst

 -----------------------

-In Module numref`<BinTravers>`, three tree traversals were presented for binary trees: preorder, postorder, and inorder.
+In Module :numref:`<BinaryTreeTraversal>`, three tree traversals were presented for binary trees: preorder, postorder, and inorder.
 For general trees, preorder and postorder traversals are defined with meanings similar to their binary tree